OsaPL/Versus-Brawl/README.md

 5. **The game sometimes crashes on a new round**

-Unfortunately, spawning in new cameras for players in `SetPlayer(true)` is sometimes unstable.
+Unfortunately, it looks like spawning in new cameras for players in `SetPlayer(true)` is sometimes unstable.
 Can't do much about it rn.

 # Gamemodes: